Common Tour Questions

 Shopping:

-Acadia: Yes but not part of tour
+Acadia: Yes, but not part of the tour

 Downeast: No